 A natural screen talent who became a symbol of Hollywood's complicated relationship with troubled child stars.

-Brad Renfro was plucked from a Knoxville schoolyard at age ten to star opposite Susan Sarandon in 'The Client,' instantly earning comparisons to a young River Phoenix.
-His gritty, unaffected performances in films like 'Sleepers' and 'Apt Pupil' showcased a raw talent that seemed destined for a major career.
-But Renfro's life off-screen was a parallel narrative of struggle, marked by early substance abuse and legal troubles that began in his teenage years.
-His trajectory became a public case study in the perils of early fame, with his potential often overshadowed by his personal battles.
-His death from a heroin overdose at 25 cemented his legacy not just as an actor of considerable promise, but as a poignant, cautionary figure in the industry.
+At age ten, Brad Renfro was cast from a Knoxville schoolyard to star opposite Susan Sarandon in 'The Client.'
+The role drew immediate comparisons to a young River Phoenix.
+His gritty, unaffected performances in 'Sleepers' and 'Apt Pupil' displayed raw talent that pointed toward a major career.
+Off-screen, Renfro's life unfolded as a parallel narrative of struggle.
+Substance abuse and legal troubles began in his teenage years.
+His trajectory became a public case study in the perils of early fame, with potential often eclipsed by personal battles.
+He died of a heroin overdose at 25.
+His legacy remains that of an actor of considerable promise and a poignant, cautionary figure in the industry.

 1981–1996